/arc:ideate

 • YAGNI ruthlessly — "Do we need this in v1?"

-• Explore alternatives — 2-3 approaches before settling.
+• Explore alternatives — 2-3 approaches before settling (Act 2 only).
 Lead with your recommendation

 • Be flexible — Go back and clarify when something doesn't make sense